omeka/omeka-s-enduser/docs/modules/csvimport.md

 This tab displays an initial dropdown above a table with the columns from your spreadsheet as rows.
 Each row displays:

-- a Checkbox
+- a checkbox
-- Column header from the spreadsheet
+- A column header from the spreadsheet
 - A plus symbol button for adding or modifying a mapping
 - A trash can to delete mappings
 - A column to show options selected